udacity/ipnd-webcasts/Stage_2/2015-11-17-Problem-Solving-Session-Luke-and-Jonah/README.md

 # the same direction (up, down, left, right, or diagonally)
 # in the 20×20 grid?

-grid_rows = 0 #start at 0, since we have a newline befor first row for char in grid:
+grid_rows = 0 #start at 0, since we have a newline before the first row for char in grid:
     if char == '\n':
         grid_rows += 1